 “Of all the dreadful iconography of Vietnam — the napalmed girl running down the road, Calley at My Lai, etc., etc. — dope in the body bag, death begetting death, most hideously conveys ‘Nam’s spreading pestilence.
 The metaphor is almost too rich.”

-How he managed to procure this “Blue Magic” might be a fabrication, but there’s no denying that it made Lucas a rich man.
+How Frank Lucas managed to get his hands on “Blue Magic” might’ve been a fabrication, but there’s no denying that it made him a rich man.
 “I wanted to be rich,” he told Jacobson.
 “I wanted to be Donald Trump rich, and so help me God, I made it.”
-He claimed to make $1 million per day at one point, but that, too, was later discovered to be an exaggeration.
-Regardless of the truth of his take, Lucas didn’t get to enjoy the fruits of his labor for very long.
-After supposedly hobnobbing with some of New York’s wealthiest and most famous folks in the early 1970s, the famously fur coat-clad Lucas was arrested in 1975, thanks in part to Roberts’ efforts (and some Mafia snitching).
+He claimed to be making $1 million per day at one point, but that, too, was later discovered to be an exaggeration.

+So regardless of how much money he was actually making, Lucas didn’t get to enjoy the fruits of his labor for very long.
+After supposedly hobnobbing with some of New York’s wealthiest and most famous folks in the early 1970s, the famously fur-clad Frank Lucas was arrested in 1975, thanks in part to Roberts’ efforts (and some Mafia snitching).

 “‘Five hundred and eighty-four thousand.
 What’s that?’
 Superfly boasted.
 ‘In Las Vegas I lost 500 Gs in half an hour playing baccarat with a green haired whore.’
 Later, Superfly would tell a television interviewer that the figure was actually $20 million.
 With time, the story has kept getting longer like Pinocchio’s nose.”

 Lucas likely would’ve been in prison for the rest of his life — if he didn’t become a government informant, enter the witness protection program, and ultimately help the DEA nab more than 100 drug-related convictions.
 One relatively minor setback aside — a seven-year sentence for an attempted drug deal in his post-informant life — he went on parole in 1991.